Economy of Venezuela: Economy data

-The year 2010 saw Venezuela still in recession as GDP has fallen by 5.8% in the first quarter of 2010.
-The Central Bank of Venezuela has stated that the recession is due largely "to restricted access to foreign currency for imports, lower internal demand and electricity rationing".
-The oil sector's performance was also particularly troubling, with oil GDP shrinking by 5%.
-More importantly, the Central Bank hints at the root cause of the oil contraction, saying that "the bank said it was due to falls in production, "operative problems", maintenance stoppages and the channeling of diesel to run thermal generators during a power crisis".
-While the public sector of the economy has fallen 2.8%, the private sector has dropped off 6%.
+The year 2010 saw Venezuela still in recession, with GDP falling by 5.8% in the first quarter of 2010.
+The Central Bank of Venezuela stated that the recession was due largely "to restricted access to foreign currency for imports, lower internal demand and electricity rationing".
+The oil sector's performance was also troublingly impacted, with oil revenues shrinking by 5%.
+More importantly, the Central Bank hinted at the root cause of the oil contraction as being due to falls in production, "operative problems", maintenance stoppages and the channeling of diesel to run thermal generators during a power crisis.
+While public sector revenue fell by 2.8%, that of the private sector fell by 6%.

-The year 2013 proved to be difficult for Venezuela as shortages of necessities and extreme inflation attacked the nation's economy.
-Items became so scarce that nearly one quarter of items were not in stock.
-The bolívar was devalued to 6.3 per US$ in early 2013 taking one third of its value away.
-However, inflation still continued to rise drastically in the country to the point President Maduro forced stores to sell their items just days before elections.
-Maduro said that the stores were charging unreasonable prices even though the owners were only charging so much due to the actual devaluation of the bolívar.
+The year 2013 proved challenging for Venezuela, with shortages of basic necessities and extreme inflation plaguing the nation's economy, with nearly one quarter of consumer items out of stock.
+The bolívar was devalued by around a third to 6.3 per $US in early 2013.
+However, inflation still continued to rise drastically in the country, to the point President Maduro ordered price cuts just days before elections, claiming that the stores were charging unreasonable prices - although this was likely simply due to the devaluation of the bolívar.

-In 2014 The Central Bank of Venezuela stopped releasing statistics for the first time in its history as a way to possibly manipulate the image of the economy.
-Venezuela has also dismantled CADIVI, a government body in charge of currency exchange.
+In 2014 The Central Bank of Venezuela stopped releasing statistics for the first time in its history, in what has been qualified as manipulation of public opinion.
+The CADIVI, the government body in charge of currency exchange, was further dismantled.

 In May 2019, the Central Bank of Venezuela released economic data for the first time since 2015.
-According to this release, the inflation of Venezuela was 274% in 2016, 863% in 2017 and 130,060% in 2018.
-The new reports imply a contraction of more than half of the economy in five years, according to the Financial Times "one of the biggest contractions in Latin American history".
-According two undisclosed sources from Reuters, the release of this numbers was due to pressure from China, a Maduro ally.
-One of this sources claims that the disclosure of economic numbers may bring Venezuela into compliance with the IMF, making it harder to support Juan Guaidó during the presidential crisis.
+According to this release, inflation reached 274% in 2016, 863% in 2017 and 130,060% in 2018.
+The new reports implied a contraction of the economy by more than half in five years, with the Financial Times qualifying it as "one of the biggest contractions in Latin American history".
+According to two undisclosed sources of Reuters, the release of these numbers was due to pressure from China, a Maduro ally.
+One of these sources further claimed that this disclosure would bring Venezuela into compliance with the IMF, making it harder to support Juan Guaidó during the presidential crisis.
 At the time, the IMF was not able to support the validity of the data as they had not been able to contact the authorities.